 - Agreeing to accept things that seem to be wrong even if it has been taught to us at a young age or can’t let go of what you have believed for a very long time.

 - In UX research being considerate towards users is the best practice in avoiding bias.
 Listen to every opinion mentioned by the user, even if it does not go according to your wishes, it is important to go according to the user because the end-product being designed is to be used by the user.

 - It’s also a best practice to interview users with different thoughts and views because users of similar views will lead being biased on the same decision.

 - While interviewing ask open-ended questions to the user.
 This will help in reducing the researcher’s bias on certain information.

-As mentioned before confirmation bias can be dangerous, by going through the above-mentioned example certain beliefs that started ages ago continue to years and then centuries regardless of opposition towards that belief even though it’s extremely harmful to oneself.
+As mentioned before, confirmation bias can be dangerous.
+By going through the above-mentioned example, certain beliefs that started ages ago continue for years and then centuries regardless of opposition towards that belief even though it’s extremely harmful to oneself.
 Hence, to avoid such situations it’s better to be open-minded when there is a need to make an important decision.
-Even if it is hard to accept try looking into the bigger picture where that decision is leading to at the end.
+Even if it is hard to accept try looking into the bigger picture and where that decision is leading in the end.
 As designers, it is to be remembered that the product that is designed will be used by the user at the end.